 Given that customers still report that they find direct mail more personal than the internet, the value of direct mail is not likely to decrease in the near future.
 As brands begin to plan their next direct mail campaign, they will also need to think about the types of direct mail adhesives they will use to accompany their product and help them accomplish their goals.
 Here is a basic breakdown of the major types of adhesives, what you need to know, and some of the projects where they will be the best fit.

 Fugitive glue is a pressure sensitive adhesive that makes it easy to bond two parts together.
-This type of glue is often seen in the form of glue dots, which are round adhesives that can be added to direct mail to bond various offers such as coupons, rebate cards, credit card promotions, or brochures.
+This type of glue is often seen in the form of fugitive glue dots, which are round adhesives that can be added to direct mail to bond various offers such as coupons, rebate cards, credit card promotions, or brochures.
 Small helpful gifts like these can be a great way to increase lift from the campaign.
 This option is easy to use and does not detract from the appearance of the rest of the mailing.

 Caution should be used, however, if you have a form that a customer needs to send back.
 If they forget to remove the dots, they could potentially cause the piece to stick to other mail, disrupting your returns.

 Wafer seals are clear, circular adhesives that can easily be placed on envelopes to hold them closed.
 They also work well on brochures and envelopes.
 They will successfully hold the pages together to protect your product, but also easily open for your prospects, helping them engage with your materials.
+Hot melt adhesives are another option for direct mail, providing a durable bond that withstands the rigors of postal handling.

 Latex gum adhesives can come in a few different forms, including sprays or roll-ons.
 These adhesives products offer a strong tack and are self-sealing.
 The application methods make them easy to use on a wide scale.